 Cisco and Fortinet release security patches for multiple products

-Cisco on Wednesday rolled out patches for 10 security flaws spanning multiple products, one of which is rated a critical 9.0 in severity and could be weaponized to conduct absolute path traversal attacks.
-The issues, tracked as CVE-2022-20812 and CVE-2022-20813, affect Cisco Expressway Series and Cisco TelePresence Video Communication Server (VCS) and “could allow a remote attacker to overwrite arbitrary files or conduct null byte poisoning attacks on an affected device,” the company said in an advisory.
-In a related development, Fortinet addressed as many as four high-severity vulnerabilities affecting FortiAnalyzer, FortiClient, FortiDeceptor, and FortiNAC, which, if successfully exploited, may allow an authenticated attacker to execute arbitrary code, retrieve and delete files, and access MySQL databases, or even permit a local unprivileged actor to escalate to SYSTEM permissions.
+On Wednesday, Cisco released patches for 10 security vulnerabilities across various products.
+One of these flaws, rated critically severe at 9.0, could potentially be exploited for absolute path traversal attacks.
+Identified as CVE-2022-20812 and CVE-2022-20813, these vulnerabilities impact Cisco Expressway Series and Cisco TelePresence Video Communication Server (VCS).
+According to Cisco’s advisory, they could enable a remote attacker to overwrite arbitrary files or carry out null byte poisoning attacks on affected devices.
+In a related development, Fortinet addressed four high-severity vulnerabilities affecting FortiAnalyzer, FortiClient, FortiDeceptor, and FortiNAC.
+Successful exploitation of these vulnerabilities might allow an authenticated attacker to execute arbitrary code, retrieve and delete files, access MySQL databases, or even enable a local unprivileged actor to escalate to SYSTEM permissions.

 Canada’s RCMP have been using powerful malware to snoop on people’s communications